ekedonald/Git-Project/README.md

 ## Initializing a Git Repository
 Before initializing a git repo, ensure git has been installed in your computer.
-Now to initialize a git repo follow these steps:
+Now to initialize a git repository, follow these steps:

 * Open a terminal on your computer, eg git bash or terminal.